Eschatologue/CM_wiki/docs/equipment/armour.md

 # Armour

-The Armour table lists the game’s main armour.
+The Armour table lists the game's main armour.
 The table includes the cost and weight of armour, as well as the following details:

 ***Category.*** Every type of armour falls into a category: Light, Medium, or Heavy.
 The category determines how long it takes to don or doff the armour (as shown in the table).

-***Armour Class (AC).*** The table’s Armour Class column tells you what your base AC is when you wear a type of armour.
+***Armour Class (AC).*** The table's Armour Class column tells you what your base AC is when you wear a type of armour.
 For example, if you wear Leather Armour, your base AC is 11 plus your Dexterity modifier, whereas your AC is 16 in Chain Mail.

-***Strength.*** If the table shows a Strength score in the Strength column for an armour type, that armour reduces the wearer’s speed by 10 feet unless the wearer has a Strength score equal to or higher than the listed score.
+***Strength.*** If the table shows a Strength score in the Strength column for an armour type, that armour reduces the wearer's speed by 10 feet unless the wearer has a Strength score equal to or higher than the listed score.

 ***Stealth.*** If the table shows “Disadvantage” in the Stealth column for an armour type, the wearer has :d20-disadv: **Disadvantage** on Dexterity (Stealth) checks.